melophat/Marlin-Anycubic-Predator-Trigorilla-PRO/README.md

 - Power Loss detect

 ## Notes
-- This version is not supported by the stock bootloader.
+- At this time, this version is not supported by the stock bootloader as an SD card update.
 - Special thanks to Korbinian Heel [[@inib](https://github.com/inib)]
 - Special thanks to Slava Novgorodov [[@Slava N](https://www.youtube.com/channel/UC617QlzItK-dOeTTttKZq3A)] for sharing and making the video of the direct installation method